AdobeDocs/livefyre.en/help/implementation/c-installing-libraries/c-collection-methods.md

 ---
 description: To update the data in the Collection, modify the contents of the Collection class object methods.
-seo-description: To update the data in the Collection, modify the contents of the Collection class object methods.
-seo-title: Collection Class Methods
-solution: Experience Manager
 title: Collection Class Methods
-uuid: fd3163c6-981f-44b3-a7ba-6b4e85b0830d
 exl-id: e54fe99d-381a-433e-b42f-8be609864ca8
 ---
 # Collection Class Methods{#collection-class-methods}